AUTOIMMUNE & INFLAMMATION

 Medically Reviewed

-Dealing with a thyroid disorder?
-Stress and diet play key roles in thyroid function, so it’s smart to make lifestyle changes part of your treatment plan for healing your thyroid.
+Wondering how to heal your thyroid?
+Stress and diet play key roles in thyroid function, so it’s smart to make lifestyle and dietary changes part of your treatment plan for healing your thyroid.

 “We see a lot of something called Hashimoto’s thyroiditis, which is an autoimmune disease ,” Safdieh notes.
 In fact, autoimmune thyroid disorders are the most common autoimmune diseases .
 Hyperthyroidism can be caused by an autoimmune disease called Graves’ disease, and Hashimoto’s is the most prevalent cause of hypothyroidism.
 “With Hashimoto’s, your body starts producing antibodies against your own thyroid,” Safdieh says.
 The result is an inflamed thyroid that’s not able to do its job.